Super-Protocol/docs/docs/marketplace/guides/upload.md

     tar -czvf mymodel.tar.gz my-model
     ```

-    Wait for the process to complete; it may take a few minutes.
+    2. Wait for the process to complete; it may take a few minutes.

-    Ensure the model directory is at the root of the archive; otherwise, deployment may fail.
+    3. Ensure the model directory is at the root of the archive; otherwise, deployment may fail.
 Run the following command to view the contents of the archive:

     ```
     tar -tzvf <ARCHIVE_FILE>
     ```

     - Replace `<ARCHIVE_FILE>` with the name of the archive.

+    An example of a **correct** directory structure inside the archive:

+    ```
+    my-model/
+    my-model/tokenizer_config.json
+    my-model/added_tokens.json
+    my-model/model.safetensors
+    my-model/special_tokens_map.json
+    my-model/tokenizer.json
+    my-model/generation_config.json
+    my-model/config.json
+    ```

+    An example of an **incorrect** directory structure inside the archive:

+    ```
+    Downloads/models/my-model/
+    Downloads/models/my-model/tokenizer_config.json
+    Downloads/models/my-model/added_tokens.json
+    Downloads/models/my-model/model.safetensors
+    Downloads/models/my-model/special_tokens_map.json
+    Downloads/models/my-model/tokenizer.json
+    Downloads/models/my-model/generation_config.json
+    Downloads/models/my-model/config.json
+    ```

   </TabItem>
   <TabItem value="macos" label="macOS">

-    On macOS, open the Terminal, navigate to the directory that contains the model directory, and run the following command:
+    1. On macOS, open the Terminal, navigate to the directory that contains the model directory, and run the following command:

     ```
     tar --no-mac-metadata --no-xattrs -czvf <ARCHIVE_FILE> <MODEL_DIRECTORY>